RossWilliams/dynamo-pipeline/README.md

 Code is functional, but developer ergonomics and data structures will change significantly.

+### Limitations

+1. Partition Keys and Sort Keys only support string type
+1. Limited transaction support
+1. Some dynamodb request options are not available

 ## Example

 Suppose you wish to find the first 5000 form items with sk > "0000" which are not deleted, and for each item, add 'gsi1pk' and 'gsi1sk' attributes to each item.